Garnett USD 365

 Garnett USD 365 is a public unified school district headquartered in Garnett, Kansas, United States.
 The district includes the communities of Garnett, Greeley, Westphalia, Welda, and nearby rural areas.

 History

 In 1971 voters in USD 365 defeated a $1.7 million bond issue to build a new high school on a 1,447 no to a 740 yes count.

-In 2008 Gordon Myers, the USD 365 superintendent, retired.
-Donald Blome, who had been the superintendent of Burlingame USD 454 school district, was hired as the new superintendent that year.
+In 2008, Gordon Myers, the USD 365 superintendent, retired.
+Donald Blome, who had been the superintendent of the Burlingame USD 454 school district, was hired as the new superintendent that year.

 Schools

 The school district operates the following schools: